How to Rotate Proxies in Web Scraping

 |50GB Project Estimated cost||$100/Mo|

 Webshare.io is one of the biggest general proxy providers.
-They offer variety of proxy types: datacenter, private datacenter, residential and ISP (static residential) proxies and loads of bandwidth (starting at 250GB/month to unlimited).
+They offer a variety of services:

 Let's see how this would look on our evaluation table:

 |Anti Bot Bypass||❌|

 |Price per GB||$1-25|

 |50GB Project Estimated cost||$480|

 Netnut.io is another big proxy provider, which offers a variety of services:

 It's primarily known for the mobile proxies which is the best proxy type when it comes to avoiding blocking and grabbing internet deals (like sneaker sales).
 It is quite expensive starting at $30/Mo per GB and is not recommended for most web scraping projects.

 Another popular feature is vast geo targetting as Netnut offers residential proxies from over 150 countries.
 This is great for broad web crawling projects that need to reach niche areas of the world.